isabella232/constant-contact-woocommerce/README.txt

 == Changelog ==

+= 1.3.0 =

+* Updated - Revised abandoned cart functionality to instead be abandoned checkouts
+* Fix - Fixed callback warning about WooTab and enqueue_scripts

 = 1.2.0 =

 * New - Introduced the "abandoned carts" feature, where abandoned carts are captured and stored in the database for further action.